-This year’s Xmas function will be held at Anderson Hill Winery, Lenswood Saturday 14 December from 12.30 onwards, following a club run.
+This year’s Xmas function was held at Anderson Hill Winery, Lenswood Saturday 14 December, following a club run from Gumeracha.

 The club will be holding a run from the Mt Torrens Hotel to Rick’s farm on Saturday 21 September via various backroads.